Berkeley probes 'hands-off' police response to protest chaos

 That November, baton-wielding Berkeley police beat students erecting tents on campus and arrested more than 20 during the Occupy demonstrations against corruption, greed and the divide between rich and poor.
 Davis campus police were seen on video using pepper spray on students nonviolently participating in the Occupy rallies.

-University of California responded with a report recommending 49 police tactic changes which were later adopted throughout the university system and urged campus officer to protect students’ peaceful protest rights.
+The University of California responded with a report recommending 49 police tactic changes which were later adopted throughout the university system and urged campus officer to protect students’ peaceful protest rights.

-Berkeley campus police may soon face another test because Yiannopoulos plans to return to Berkeley to give the speech he was “prevented from delivering.”
+Berkeley campus police may soon face another test because Yiannopoulos plans to return to give the speech he said he was “prevented from delivering.”

 “Hopefully within the next few months,” he wrote Saturday on Facebook.